lexbor/docs/source/examples/styles/walk.md

-# Walking Through CSS Properties of an HTML Element: Example
+# Walking Through CSS Properties of an HTML Element

 The example code file `lexbor/styles/walk.c` demonstrates how to utilize the `lexbor` library to parse an HTML document, attach CSS stylesheets, and iterate over the